-If the agreement with your artwork buyer will, at some time in the future, give you rights to your artwork, you are most likely dealing with a license.
+If the agreement with your artwork buyer will, at some time in the future, give you rights to your artwork, then you are most likely dealing with a license.
 This return of ownership is usually referred to as a "reversion" or "reversionary rights" and is found in most license agreements.

 Reversion terms.
 Look for provisions entitled "Termination," "Term," "Reversion," "Grant of Rights," "Exploitation," or "Commercialization" to find reversionary rules.

-In a license agreement with a reversion, you need to determine the circumstances in which your rights would revert to you -- in other words, what has to happen in order for you to get the rights back?
+In a license agreement with a reversion, you need to determine the circumstances under which your rights would revert to you.
+In other words, what has to happen in order for you to get the rights back?
 Ideally, you want the rights to revert in the event that:

-Although assignments are presumed to be permanent transfers of ownership, many companies now include reversionary rights provisions in agreements with artists.
-To continue the house analogy -- it's as if the buyer of a house agrees to transfer ownership back at a fixed time (or when the buyer is done using the house).
+Although assignments are presumed to be permanent transfers of ownership, some companies may include reversionary rights provisions in agreements with artists.
+Imagine that the buyer of a house agrees to transfer ownership back at a fixed time (or when the buyer is done using the house).

-This is a different kind of reversion than a license because you have to reacquire ownership and there may be fees involved.
-For example, the artist may have to pay for plates, molds, or other methods of reproducing the work, or the artist may have to pay the fees for reassigning the copyright, trademark, or patent rights.
+This is a different kind of reversion than a license, because you have to reacquire ownership and there may be fees involved.
+For example, you may have to pay for plates, molds, or other methods of reproducing the work, or the fees for reassigning the copyright, trademark, or patent rights.
 Often, this is a bad deal for the artist and a good deal for the buyer.

 Negotiate reversionary rights in an assignment.
 If you'd like to get the rights back some day, but you're offered an assignment and the company refuses to license, ask the company for a reversion of rights after the agreement terminates or if the company fails to exploit the work.